 Avoid all caps

 While setting placeholder text and field labels, avoid all caps.
 Because all caps are hard to scan considering which is comfortable on the eye.
-Evidently, sentence case is the most readable format learn; and all of us are used to it since we read almost all text with this format.
+Evidently, sentence case is the most readable format and all of us are used to it since we read almost all text in this format.

 It’s just a text and it should feel that way.
 Don’t make it difficult for the users.